ihormalovanyi/SweetCurtain/README.md

 > **Note**: Your **Curtain** view controller may contain [UIScrollView](https://developer.apple.com/documentation/uikit/uiscrollview) or any of its subclasses.
 But by default, it does not affect the scrolling of the curtain.
 If you want to enable simultaneous scroll for **top most scroll view in hierarchy**, call `func allowScrollViewInCurtain()` in your view controller.

 > **ATTENTION**: The function `func allowScrollViewInCurtain()` resets your previous scroll view scroll observation from the **Curtain** befor applies new one.
 Be careful using this function.
-For example, if you need to use a navigation controller as **Curtain** there is a good idea to call this function in 'func viewDidAppear(animated: Bool)' function.
+For example, if you need to use a navigation controller as **Curtain** there is a good idea to call this function in 'func viewDidAppear(animated: Bool)' function of its view controllers.

 ## TODO